TheGorox/goroxels-server/readme.md

 # Goroxels
+It is a server repository.
+Client one is here: [goroxels-client](https://github.com/TheGorox/goroxels-client)
 ## What?
 Where am I?
 This is the repository of the best pixels ever made - Goroxels!!
 Many ideas are taken from other sites, leaving only best - by the Goroh's opinion!